akeneo/pim-community-dev/UPGRADE_CLOUD.md

-# migrate PIM to 4x :
+# Migrate PIM to 4.x :

 Downscale "pim-web & pim-daemons" containers to 0, and remove cronjob :